jiyapalrecha35/Google.github.io/README.md

 ### 7. **Skip Lists**

-**Search Engine Indexing**: Skip lists can be employed in search engine indexing systems to maintain sorted lists of web pages or documents based on relevance or other criteria.
+Skip lists can be employed in search engine indexing systems to maintain sorted lists of web pages or documents based on relevance or other criteria.
 They enable quick insertion of new pages, deletion of outdated or irrelevant content, and efficient retrieval of indexed information, thereby enhancing the search experience for users.

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/SkipList.cpp){:target="_blank"}<br><br>